ton-blockchain/ton-connect/bridge.md

 Returns unsubscribe function.

 Currently, only `disconnect` event is available.
 Later there will be a switch account event and other wallet events.

+#### disconnect()

+Must be called when user clicks "Disconnect button" in the app.
+Allows the wallet to update its interface to the disconnected state.

+After `disconnect()` has been called, the wallet will remove permissions to current account for the app.